Delaunay/apool/README.rst

 apool
 =====

     One API to find them, One API to bring them, One API to rule them all

 Harmonize different concurrency and parallelism API into a single one.

+Python standard libaries implements Pool, Executors, each of them with a slightly different API and with their respective Futures.
+This library brings them together.

 .. code-block:: bash